Program overview

 • Public Health Inspector: Works to ensure public health standards are met, focusing on preventing disease outbreaks.

-• Healthcare Quality Improvement Specialist: Focuses on enhancing healthcare services through quality improvement initiatives.
+• Healthcare Quality Improvement Specialist: Focuses on improving healthcare processes and outcomes through effective infection control measures.

 • Clinical Educator: Provides training and education to healthcare staff on infection prevention practices.